Capstone-Projects-2023-Fall/project-studysync/documentation/docs/requirements/use-case-descriptions.md

 1. Users opens the website and logs in with their StudySync accounts.
 2. Then since there is nothing on StudySync that he needs to learn, the user needs to add some flashcards.
 3. He then adds the naturalization test questions he has studied and uploads them to StudySync.
-4. After completing the upload of the flashcard items he chooses flashcard mode to study those terms and definitions.
+4. After completing the upload of the flashcard items, the user chooses flashcard mode to study those terms and definitions.
-5. When the flashcard comes out there are three options, know, don't know, and not sure.
+5. When the flashcards come out, there are three options: know, don't know, and not sure.
 6. Finally, the rating for those questions will be saved and can be used to generate questions for quiz.

 ## Use Case 3